-A common termination clause will require that an individual in the contract would have to notify the other party of their intent to do so.
+A common termination clause would require that an individual in the contract would have to notify the other party of their intent to do so.
 Usually, this notice should be in writing and it should be provided to the other party within so many days of the date that they want to end the contract.

 A common area concerns longer-term contracts which will have termination clauses in them, but if you don’t exercise the termination clause, the contract will be automatically renewed.
 Another item for termination clauses that I see a lot of is in leases.
 In Michigan, a tenant can terminate a lease without penalty if they’re medically determined incapable of living on their own.
 What they have to do is provide the landlord with a notice period.
 It’s sixty days in the state of Michigan.
 They have to notify the landlord that they are incapable of living on their own.
-And there’s some other conditions as well.
+There are some other conditions as well.
 But the point is to illustrate that early termination clauses are available.
 Look at your contract.

 Termination clauses often have fees for early termination or cancelation.
 So read your contract or at least have your attorney do so.

 Another way to terminate a contract is that it may be impossible for a party to perform under that contract.
 So if you’re unable to perform your obligations due to some type of impossibility, then you have a legal right to terminate the contract.
 You can’t handle the actual circumstances that you caused yourself to be in a position unable to perform.
 It’s usually an item or an event that’s outside your control.
-So it’s either the fault of somebody else or it could be the result of an act of nature, such as a tornado or a storm.
+It’s either the fault of somebody else, or it could be the result of an act of nature, such as a tornado or a storm.
 That’s when impossibility comes into play.

 In a sales solicitation, or what we call home solicitation documents or contracts for services, they all have cancelation provisions for rescission.
-Another area for cancelation is when there’s a Statute of Frauds Violation.

-- Fraud.
-Another way to cancel a contract is to declare the contract fraudulent or that the other party personally intended to lie about something regarding a part of the contract.
+Another way to cancel a contract is to declare the contract fraudulent, or that the other party personally intended to lie about something regarding a part of the contract.
 You believe the lie and somehow you were injured.
 So fraud is a reason to terminate a contract, but it has to be something that’s material and that can be proven false.
 For example, you may have signed a contract on April 1, but really everyone thought that the contract was going to start on April 4.
-That’s not material unless it’s some type of a service contract.
+That’s not material unless it’s some type of service contract.